Stop trying to compete on their strongest points, play to your own strengths.

 A Computer Screen is no Replacement for People

 I quit a job because the CEO felt a store’s greatest asset was its customers.
 I told him, “Our employees are our greatest strength.”
-Customers can and will go anywhere but a well-trained salesforce can move product in a way that touches a customer’s heart, not just their logical brain.
+Customers can and will go anywhere but a well-trained sales staff can move product in a way that touches a customer’s heart, not just their logical brain.

 Try getting that out of computer screen.